The Water Cycle for Kids and Students: Advanced students

-If Drippy is sitting on this desert island hoping to get a tan, she better hurry, because the water cycle is not going to let her hang around here very long.
+If this drip sitting on a desert island is hoping to get a tan, she'd better hurry because the water cycle is not going to let her hang around here very long.
 A water drop laying in the sun on a hot day is just asking to be evaporated by the sun.

-As soon as she sat down in her chair, the sun's heat began to evaporate Drippy into water vapor gas, and so she will float off as millions of vapor particles up into the sky.
-Drippy won't be upset, though, as her water vapor will eventually recombine to form clouds and then rain which will runoff the land into rivers which flow into the oceans, again.
+As soon as she sat down in her chair, the sun's heat began to evaporate her into water vapor gas, and so she will float off as millions of vapor particles up into the sky.
+The drip won't be upset, though, as her water vapor will eventually recombine to form clouds and then rain which will runoff the land into rivers which flow into the oceans, again.
 She can be back sunbathing by the next day.

 Volcanoes cannot exactly get angry, but as this picture of Mt.
 St. Helens, USA in 2005 shows, they really do "blow off steam".
 It may not be a big component of the world's water cycle, but volcanoes and geysers do release steam into the air, steam which rises and becomes clouds.